The Liberty Justice Center Mission

 (312) 263-7668 ext.
 231

-Bryant Jackson-Green is the Legal Research and Litigation Assistant with the Liberty Justice Center.
+Bryant Jackson-Green is the Legal Researcher and Policy Analyst with the Liberty Justice Center.

 Before joining LJC, Bryant was a campus coordinator with Students for Liberty and interned at the Charles G. Koch Charitable Foundation.
 He currently serves as the secretary of the America’s Future Foundation Chicago chapter.